mkljczk/pl-fe/packages/pl-api/README.md

 # `pl-api`

+A library for interacting with Mastodon API-compatible servers, focused on support for projects extending the official Mastodon API.

-This project should be considered unstable before the 1.0.0 release.
+> This project should be considered unstable before the 1.0.0 release.
 I will not provide any changelog or information on breaking changes until then.

 ## Projects using `pl-api`